Norwegian Wood

 away.
 I worried that we might be in the picture.
 A policeman

 screamed through a loudspeaker for bystanders to get back.
-A little kid
+A little

 was crying for his mother.
 Glass shattered somewhere.
 Before long

-the wind began shifting unpredictably, and white ash flakes fell out of
+the wind began shifting unpredictably, and white ash flakes fell out

 the air around us, but Midori went on sipping and singing.
 After she